Dickens Avenue

 How Life Works Here

 Dickens Avenue is located in South Tyneside, near South Shields.
 Crime rates are above average, with 165 incidents recorded in 12 months.
-Violence and sexual offences is the most frequent category.
+Violence and sexual offences are the most frequent category.
 Violent offences make up 46% of reports.
 Daily amenities are excellent, with 8 facilities within walking distance, including convenience (2), fast_food (2), and community_centre (1).
-Public transport options are limited.
-A car is recommended for commuting and longer journeys.
+The closest is Carters (convenience, 16m).
+Public transport is accessible, with rail and bus stops within reach.
+The nearest is about 227m away.
 The median property price is £74,000, though prices have fallen 43% over five years.
 Based on 8 transactions recorded since 2014.
 Rented accommodation predominates.
 There are 8 schools within 2 km, 7 rated Good or Outstanding by Ofsted.
 Primary schools are nearby, though secondary options may require travel.
 The nearest school is just 482m away.
 Note that above-average crime in the area may offset the school accessibility for families.
-The profile suggests appeal to both first-time buyers and young professionals.
+This street may particularly suit first-time buyers.
 Some market indicators point to a cooling trend.
-Overall, this street scores 48 out of 100 for liveability, placing it in the top 13% within its district.
+Overall, this street scores 51 out of 100 for liveability.

 Nearby Services (5 km)